Eligarf/stealthy/README.md

 ### Actor
 * Default for stealth
+* Banked rolls are actually stored in an effect or item on the actor.
-* Banked rolls are deleted by deleting the effect.
+* Banked rolls are deleted by deleting the effect they are banked in.
-* Rolling a stealth skill check will apply the Hidden effect to the actor and bank the result of the check in that effect for later comparisons, replacing an existing banking if the Hidden effect is already present.
-Stealthy's default Hidden effect can be overriden by adding a custom Hidden effect in Convenient Effects. ***See [Handling Hidden removal](#handling-hidden-removal)***
+* Rolling a stealth skill check will apply the *Hidden* effect to the actor and bank the result there for later comparisons, replacing an existing banking if the *Hidden* effect is already present.
+Stealthy's default *Hidden* effect can be overriden by adding a custom Hidden effect in *Convenient Effects*. ***See [Handling Hidden removal](#handling-hidden-removal)***
-* Rolling a perception check will add a Spot effect to the actor which banks the result of that perception check.
+* Rolling a perception check will add a *Spot* effect to the actor to bank the roll.
+The default *Spot* effect can be overriden as well.

 ![stealth-roll](https://user-images.githubusercontent.com/16523503/209989026-e0d2dad2-8dc1-459c-8824-a2332ce8a9cd.gif)
 ![perception](https://user-images.githubusercontent.com/16523503/213257350-e382f584-1c5c-41a8-bf00-60705ec89bd0.gif)

-## Invisible characters can hide from See Invisibility
+## Invisible characters can hide from *See Invisibility*
-An invisible actor with a banked stealth roll will check vs perception before showing up in the 'See Invisibility' vision mode.
+An invisible token with a banked stealth roll will check vs perception before showing up in the *See Invisibility* vision mode.

 ![invisible](https://user-images.githubusercontent.com/16523503/210176827-03fda57a-6d09-4144-8253-b8b7cd9155ac.gif)